RVCC-IDMX/about-me-Kelony11/README.md

 <!-- Sections of the Webpage -->

 # Header
 This section contains the logo and responsive navbar compatible with desktop and mobile devices.
 In the process of making this section, i learned about making your website unique and authentic.
 I had to make sure that Everything included in the header section was original, from the images to the texts.
 The Hamburger menu Navbar list contains on-click shortcuts to the "Key" (Important) sections of the webpage.
-Finally, i attached a link to the logo image that refreshes the page once clicked.
+Finally, i attached a link to the logo image that refreshes the webpage once it's clicked.

 # Hero
 This sections contains a headshot photo of me, and three bullet points - My Name, Base location and a sentence that highlights me.
 I learned to build a professional header that would put me in a good light and be presentable to employers.